-- Add onion, carrot, celery and garlic.
+- Add onion, carrots, celery, and garlic.
 Cook 5 minutes, stirring often, until veggies have softened, about 5 minutes.Note: This soup is not super thick.
 If you prefer a thicker soup, please see post above for tips.

-- Stir in potato, salt, pepper, cayenne powder and bay leaves.
+- Stir in potatoes, salt, pepper, cayenne pepper, and bay leaves.

-- Pour in broth and bring to a simmer.
+- Pour in broth, stir, and bring to a simmer.
 Reduce heat to a medium simmer and cook 12 to 15 minutes or until potato is tender.
 Remove bay leaves and discard.

 - Remove 3 cups of potato mixture, place into a bowl and mash.

 - Add potato mixture back to pot and stir in yogurt.

-- On lowest heat, and cheese (add in increments, only adding more when each batch has dissolved).
+- On lowest heat, add cheese (add in increments, only adding more when each batch has dissolved).
 Stir to combine.
 Serve and garnish (as desired) with any of the garnish ideas.
 Enjoy!
 Yields 6 side servings or 4 larger servings.

 - Add cheese in batches and keep the heat low.
 Don’t add more until it has melted.

-- Speaking of cheese, opt for a mild or sharp/medium cheddar over, say, an extra sharp/old cheddar.
+- Speaking of cheese, opt for a mild or medium cheddar over, say, a sharp or old cheddar.
 Those melt better.
 A marble cheddar is used in this soup, which also works out great!